isobelmcrae/trip/README.md

 go build -o trip -tags 'fts5' main.go sudo setcap CAP_NET_BIND_SERVICE=+eip trip
 ./trip --ssh
 # then connect from another terminal
 ssh user@your.domain.here -p your_port
 ```

+## Acknowledgements
+thank you everyone who helped trip come to life in such a short period of time ❤️